 To begin, you provide a list of people you had close contact with during the time you may have been contagious.
 Public health workers then get in touch with those close contacts to let them know about the exposure and their potential for being infected.
 Your identity is protected during this exchange of information.

 The contact tracing team provides information on what close contacts can do to minimize the risk of spreading the virus.
-Steps may include getting a COVID-19 test, staying at home in quarantine for 14 days after the exposure, learning about signs and symptoms, and taking other precautions.
+Steps may include getting a COVID-19 test, staying at home and away from others — called quarantine — after the exposure, learning about signs and symptoms, and taking other precautions.